 Smoke Lavender to relax your mind and body.

 Lavender oil is one of the most widely known relaxing oils.
 Many people swear by it for their anxiety.
 However, I’ve found that lavender oil can irritate sensitive skin, and I think it’s worth trying out other oils to see if they work for you.
 I’ve tried a couple of different oils, including lavender and rosemary, which are both excellent for relaxation.
 According to a study done in the US, over 50% of American adults use lavender oil to relax their minds and bodies.
 This is a common remedy in the Western world.
 However, it has not been studied as widely in Asia.
 Some studies have been conducted in Japan and China.
 One study done in Japan found that lavender oil effectively treated anxiety disorders.
 It was even more effective than anti-anxiety drugs.

 The carnosol in lavender has been a relaxing effect for over 500 years.
 It’s also been shown to have several other health benefits, including helping people who suffer from anxiety and stress.
 This is a natural antidepressant and can help with mild to moderate depression.
 Studies show it can also help with stress-related disorders such as panic and PTSD.
 It’s also been shown to increase the effectiveness of other antidepressants.
 Studies have shown that using lavender for anxiety is more effective than prescription medication.
 And it’s safe too!
 For your next DIY project, try this easy recipe to make bath salts with lavender.
 It’s so relaxing that you’ll want to make it over and over again.
 You can make these salts in any size you like.

 How to make your lavender

-1. This is a step-by-step guide on making your own lavender oil.
-You don’t need any fancy equipment to make lavender oil at home, just some essential kitchen equipment.
+1. This is a step-by-step guide to making your lavender oil.
+You don’t need fancy equipment to make lavender oil at home, just some essential kitchen equipment.
 This includes a glass bottle, rubber stopper, and measuring cup.